garrandall/popular-music-data/tracks/slide-french-montana-blueface-lil-tjay.md

 I get to the fetty (Fetty)
 I got a fuckin' fetish
-Two dicks on me, a cock and a big Glock (Two dicks) Reach for my piece like openin' your eyes in Bird Box (Ooh) Gunshots (Gunshots)
+Two dicks on me, a cock and a big Glock (Two dicks) Reach for my piece like openin' your eyes in Bird Box (Oh) Gunshots (Gunshots)
 Start a track meet
 40 clappin' like some sandals when they slap feet (Slide)